 If you want to learn more about the political history of North and South Korea, a DMZ tour can be booked here through Get Your Guide.
 These DMZ tours offer pick-up and drop-off, and are an incredible full-day experience.

-Read More: Where to Stay in Seoul
+Read More: Where to Stay in Seoul.

 Jeonju is one of the most rewarding day trips from Seoul you can take.
 It’s a gorgeous little city, full of charm, historical beauty, and culinary wonders.
 Jeonju is most famous for two things: the creation of bibimbap and its perfectly preserved hanok village.

 Jeonju is often called the Kyoto of Korea, and while that comparison makes perfect sense it’s also a place that should be recognised in its own right.
 Jeonju is where the queen of all Korean meals, bibimbap, comes from.
 Bibimbap is a rice bowl, traditionally cooked in a clay pot which causes the rice at the bottom to crisp deliciously.
-Atop the rice is a selection of fresh, raw vegetables, beef strips, a raw egg, and a chili pepper sauce.
+Atop the rice is a selection of fresh, raw vegetables, beef strips, a raw egg, and a chilli pepper sauce.
 If you love bibimbap, you owe it to yourself to spend a day trip from Seoul in Jeonju.

 Jeonju’s hanok village – a labyrinth of traditional Korean streets and houses made from wood and slate – is a wildly beautiful piece of Korean history frozen in time, and easily the best hanok village in all of Korea.
 It makes for one of the most magnificent and romantic day trips from Seoul.